flecsi/flecsi/doc/sphinx/src/user-guide/introduction.rst

 The most basic topology provided by FleCSI is called the *global* topology.
-It has a single implicit index space that has a single implicit index, i.e., it provides a singleton of data that can be passed into a FleCSI task.
+It has a single implicit index space that has a single implicit index: i.e., it provides a singleton of data that can be passed into a FleCSI task.

 The next most basic topology type provided by FleCSI is the *index*